 Utilizing Web Design Principles

-If you're looking to launch a well-designed ecommerce website without a lot of development work, consider using Nexcess's online store builder.
-If you keep your design simple and follow these web design principles, you'll have a beautiful site.
-Check out StoreBuilder to get started today.
+If you're looking to launch a well-designed ecommerce website without a lot of development work, consider using WooCommerce.
+It's built off WordPress, is user-friendly, and is quick to get started.